#1 - Set-up Sender Domain & Profile

 Host: @

-Value: v=spf1 include:audiencesend.io ~all
+Value: v=spf1 include:audiencesend.com ~all

 Type: TXT